webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 * You can optionally run the fragment shader on each multisampled pixel

   Above we said that the fragment shader only runs once for every 2x2 pixels in the multisampled texture.
-It runs it once and then it stores the result in pixels that were actually inside the triangle.
+It runs it once and then it stores the result in the pixels that were actually inside the triangle.
 This is why it's faster than rendering at 4x the resolution.

-  In [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-interpolate) we brought up that you can mark how to interpolate inter-stage variables.
+  In [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-interpolate) we brought up that you can mark how to interpolate inter-stage variables with the `@interpolate(...)` attribute.
 One option is `sample` in which case the fragment shader will be run once for each sample.

 * You do not have to set a resolve target on every render pass

-  Setting `colorAttachment[0].resolveTarget` says to WebGPU, "when all the drawing has finished, downscale the multisample texture into the texture set on `resolveTarget`.
+  Setting `colorAttachment[0].resolveTarget` says to WebGPU, "when all the drawing in this render pass has finished, downscale the multisample texture into the texture set on `resolveTarget`.
 If you have multiple render passes you probably don't want to resolve until the last pass.
 While it's fastest to resolve in the last pass it's also perfectly acceptable